 ha- I mentioned the same sketch in a different comment and this is a big reason Clinton became president.

 The Clintons might have remained country bumpkins if the Gulf War had not gone so well.
 The only thing most Democrats knew Bill for was an atrocious speech he gave at the 1988 DNC.
-They booed him off stage and that could have been the last anyone heard of him.
+They booed him off the stage and that could have been the last anyone heard of him.

 Junior weenie sounds about right for me at the time.
 I think I’ll add it to my resume.